cytoscape/cytoscape.js/documentation/md/core/add.md

 It is important to note that the positions of newly added nodes must be defined when calling `cy.add()`.
 Nodes can not be placed in the graph without a valid position &mdash; otherwise they could not be displayed.

+**NB: If a collection of existing elements is specified, then copies of those elements are added, which allows for elements to be effectively transferred between instances of Cytoscape.js.
+If you want to add removed elements back to the graph, use `eles.restore()` instead.**

 ## Examples

 Add a node from a plain object.